MrAyham/alzell/frontend/README.md

 ### Royal Access

-King privileges are determined solely by the `role` field in the `users` table.
+King privileges are determined by the `role` stored in **public.users**.
-After logging in, the app fetches your role from Supabase and stores it locally with Zustand.
+After logging in, the app reads this value from Supabase and places it directly into Zustand.
 If your role is `King`, the admin panel and additional controls become available automatically.